 You need to travel by plane or boat to the VA medical facility closest to your home

-You face an unusual or excessive burden in traveling to a VA medical facility based on the presence of a body of water (including moving water and still water) or a geologic formation that cannot be crossed by road
+You face an unusual or excessive burden in traveling to a VA medical facility based on the presence of a body of water (including moving water and still water) or a geologic formation that cannot be crossed by the road

 If you meet these criteria you may be eligible for a "Choice Card."
 Once you receive your "Choice Card" you can begin to search for a non-VA health care provider of your choice.
 However, you still must find an approved care provider in your community.
 If the health care provider you have chosen isn't a preferred provider by the VA, they will assist you with recommendations of preferred providers and work with you to schedule an appointment.